Water Restoring — Water Damage Restoration

 With over a decade of service in Fayette and surrounding areas, our team has successfully restored over 200 properties affected by flood damage, including homes, farms, and small businesses.

-- Antimicrobial Treatment — EPA-registered antimicrobials are applied to affected surfaces to prevent microbial growth during the drying period and to neutralize any organisms already present in Category 2 or Category 3 water.
+• EPA-registered antimicrobials — Applied to affected surfaces to prevent microbial growth during drying and neutralize any organisms in contaminated water situations.

 Certifications: IICRC Water Damage Restoration (WRT), IICRC Applied Structural Drying (ASD), IICRC Applied Microbial